mrgadev/carty/README.md

 v.
 2
 - Fix when opened in mobile devices (aka responsiveness)
 - Adding some items at homepage (such as: about us section, contact section, etc.)
-- Fix at edit feature (fow now, you can't edit product in this app)
+- Fix at edit feature (for now, you can't edit product in this app)

 ## Here some screenshots
 ![Homepage](https://github.com/mrizqighana/carty/blob/main/assets/carty-home.PNG)